uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "MNA for Stateless MPLS Egress Protection"
-abbrev: "TODO - Abbreviation"
+abbrev: "SMEP"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-ihle-mpls-mna-stateless-egress-protection
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: